kry0sc0pic/svan_simple_control/README.md

 ```

 ## bridge
-The HTTP bridge allows sending commands to the SVAN using POST requests to remove the dependency for the client machine or work around ROS connection issues.
+The HTTP bridge allows sending commands to the SVAN using POST requests to remove the ros dependency for the client machine or work around ROS connection issues.

 The documentation can be accessed by running the bridge with `rosrun svan_simple_control bridge.py` and navigating to `/docs` in a web browser.
 The parameter names correspond to the [ROS Message Definition](https://github.com/kry0sc0pic/svan_simple_control_msgs) below.